 For a melee character, the most important measure of power is how much damage they can do in a single turn.
 Consider the above CL (character level) 1 character with 3 blows from a Rapier (+7,+9), in a fight vs an out-of-depth Bullroarer, with no escapes, no ranged weapons, and no armour.
 On the face, they have no chance.
 However, if they can get in the first blow he in fact has a pretty high chance of killing Bullroarer in a single turn, and a almost guaranteed chance of frightening him.

-Further, with full buffing (!Hero, ?Blessing, ?Berserk Strength; ! – means potion; ? – means scroll), you will be good for certain as this corresponds to a solid reduction in the chance of failure in a dangerous situation.
+Further, with full buffing (!Hero, ?Blessing, ?Berserk Strength; ! – means potion; ? – means scroll), you will certainly be good as this corresponds to a solid reduction in the chance of failure in a dangerous situation.

 Basic controls